anyiheng119/anyiheng119.github.io/_pages/research.md

 ## Research Presentations

-"Personalized Real-Time Incentives for Customer Service Agents: An Intelligent Decision-Support System", ***Conference on Artificial Intelligence, Machine Learning, and Business Analytics*** in New York, NY.
+"Integrated Intelligence in Action: Designing Personalized Real-Time Incentives for Customer Service Agents", ***Conference on Artificial Intelligence, Machine Learning, and Business Analytics*** in New York, NY.
 December, 2025.

 "Personalized Real-Time Incentives for Customer Service Agents: An Intelligent Decision-Support System", ***Conference on Information Systems and Technology (CIST)*** in Atlanta, GA.
 October, 2025.